-We are a Christ-centred, Spirit-formed and Bible-believing church community.
-We invite you to join us for Sabbath worship and come to know Jesus Christ.
+We are a Christ-centred, Spirit-formed, Grace-oriented and Bible-believing church community.
+Join in for Sabbath worship and come to know Jesus Christ.
 We cherish an inclusive, compassionate heart in following the authority of Scripture alone, as only in Christ do we experience the fullness of grace and truth.

 The Church of God (Seventh Day) traces its journey over some 170 years, when a small group of faithful believers began to share the hope of Jesus' second coming.

 Since then, our church has grown into a global community with more than 200,000 members in over 100 countries.

 We invite you to explore and share our journey in Christ.

 Church life in Australia was formalised in the 1980s, with Australia being one of the charter members of the International Ministerial Congress of the Church of God (Seventh Day).

 Our church is characterised by a desire to follow Jesus, grow as Biblical understanding deepens, and generously share the good news.
 If you're looking for fellowship, it is our prayer that in our midst you'll find Jesus.

 There are two distinct aspects about our calling that Jesus commanded.

 One is baptism and the other is the new covenant commemoration in His body and blood, the Lord’s Supper (or as referenced by some as the New Covenant Passover).

 At some point, we accepted the Lord Jesus Christ as the Son of God and our only Saviour.
 We repented of our sins.
 We surrendered all, and to the best of our faith counted the cost of discipleship.
 And rising from the waters of baptism, with the laying on of hands in receiving the Holy Spirit, we became a new creation in Christ.